LaboFoundation/Labo.Ioc/README.md

 Labo.Ioc v0.1
 ========

-A lightweight inversion of control framework
+A lightweight and fast inversion of control framework

-Highlihts
+Highlights
 ========

 1. Configuration through code.